BetMGM bonus code CBSSPORTS: Get $150 bonus bets for Celtics-Spurs, college basketball, WBC on Tuesday

 New users can get bonus bets Tuesday with BetMGM's latest MGM promo code

-Championship Week continues Tuesday, but college basketball isn't the only way fans can take advantage of the BetMGM bonus code CBSSPORTS, which offers either $150 in bonus bets if your first bet wins, or up to $1,500 in bonus bets if your qualifying first wager loses, depending on your location.
-There are five conference tournament finals, an 11-game NBA schedule that features Celtics vs. Spurs, and Team USA continues in the World Baseball Classic against Italy at 9 p.m.
-ET, among other sports betting options.
+The college basketball train keeps rolling toward bracket season, and five automatic bids will be on the line Tuesday.
+There are also are other sports betting options for fans who want to take advantage of the BetMGM bonus code to get either $150 in bonus bets if your first bet wins, or up to $1,500 in bonus bets if your qualifying first wager loses.
+The offer available depends on your location.
+In addition to the conference tournament finals, there's an 11-game NBA schedule featuring Celtics vs. Spurs, and Team USA is right back to work in the World Baseball Classic against Italy at 9 p.m.
+ET. among other sports betting options.
 Click here to sign up and bet on Tuesday's games at BetMGM Sportsbook:

 Head over to our BetMGM bonus code review page to see the full terms and conditions.